hadeelhhawajreh/data-structures-and-algorithms-c401/data_structures_and_algorithms/data_structures/linked_list/README.md

 [PR 2](https://github.com/hadeelhhawajreh/data-structures-and-algorithms-c401/pull/6)

-# Linked list
+# Linked list I
-linked list is a type of to add and orgnize data containes node each node has a value and next
++ linked list is a type of to add and orgnize data  containes node
++ each node has a value and next

 ## Challenge